 - Housing Development Agency, which identifies, acquires, holds, develops and releases state-owned and privately owned land for residential and community purposes; and project manages housing developments for the creation of sustainable human settlements.

-- National Housing Finance Corporation (NHFC which broadens and deepens access to affordable housing finance for low- to middle-income households by facilitating private-sector lending for housing purposes.
+- National Housing Finance Corporation (NHFC) which broadens and deepens access to affordable housing finance for low- to middle income households by facilitating private-sector lending for housing purposes.

-- Social Housing Regulatory Authority SHRA, which regulates the social housing sector, and ensures a sustainable and regulated flow of investment into the social housing sector in order to support the restructuring of urban spaces by providing capital grant to accredited social housing institutions.
+- Social Housing Regulatory Authority (SHRA), which regulates the social housing sector, and ensures a sustainable and regulated flow of investment into the social housing sector in order to support the restructuring of urban spaces by providing capital grant to accredited social housing institutions.

 The DHS was expected to finalise the consolidation of the NHFC, NURCHA and RHLF into a single human settlements development finance institution.
 Once established, the new institution is expected to provide more effective access to affordable housing finance.
-The department was expected to complete the strategic framework and legislation for the new institution by the end of 2017/18.

 A housing subsidy is a grant by government to qualifying beneficiaries for housing purposes.
 One of the DHS areas of responsibility in the delivery of human settlements relates to the bottom-most end of the market, where it provides housing subsidies to the poor.
 This is where the bulk of the housing backlog exists, affecting mainly those who earn below R3 500 a month.